gethynellis/Power-BI-Admin-/Labs/Module-3-Collaboration.md

 -	How to you approach collaboration
 -	 How do you manage Application Lifecycle Management?
 Do you use workspaces for each enviornment?
 -	What risks, if any, do you think collaboration can pose
+-	Do you think there are any improvements that can be made in how your organisation approaches collaboration?